codatious/bimm143/README.md

 This is a collection of my bioinformatics work, enjoy

 ## Contents
 - Introduction to R
-- Data visualization with ggplot2
+- Data visualization with ggplot2  [source] (link)
+-